-In order to compare the performance of our system with EvalDP, we reconsider the same dataset and queries as in [4].
-First results show that we perform a much faster evaluation for most of them.
-We implemented an extension of an XPath parser that generate the corresponding query which yields the sequence of events for every matching pattern.
-We also noticed that for some query, the implementation of the EvalDP algorithm leads to a wrong value.
-Finally, we stress that our system allows us to process a wider range of queries, over a wider range of models.
+yielding the sequence of events for every matching pattern.
+In order to compare the performance of our system with EvalDP, we use the same dataset and queries as in [2].
+First results show that we are able to perform faster evaluation with acceptable precision guarantees, for most of these queries.
+We also noticed that for some query, the implementation of the EvalDP algorithm leads to a wrong value, which may be attributed to the relatively high intricacy of implementation of this dynamic programming algorithm.
+We stress that our system allows us to process a wider range of queries (especially, join queries), over a wider range of models (longdistance dependencies).